-Section Amended: §303-a(4)
+Section Amended: \$303-a(4)

-Description: Adds a new subdivision (4) that states that if the county legislative body does not review a district upon its anniversary date, the agricultural district remains as originally constituted or until such time that the agricultural district is modified or terminated.
+- Description: Adds a new subdivision (4) that states that if the county legislative body does not review a district upon its anniversary date, the agricultural district remains as originally constituted or until such time that the agricultural district is modified or terminated.

+- Effective Date: 7/20/99

+- Section Amended: \$305(7)

-Description: Provides that the real property tax exemption for agricultural land which is used solely for the purpose of replanting or crop expansion as part of an orchard or vineyard may be greater than 20% of the total acreage of such orchard or vineyard when such orchard or vineyard is located within an area declared by the Governor to be a disaster emergency.
+- Description: Provides that the real property tax exemption for agricultural land which is used solely for the purpose of replanting or crop expansion as part of an orchard or vineyard may be greater than 20% of the total acreage of such orchard or vineyard when such orchard or vineyard is located within an area declared by the Governor to be a disaster emergency.

-Effective Date: 9/7/99 and shall apply to assessment rolls prepared on the basis of taxable status dates occurring on or after 9/7/99.
+- Effective Date: 9/7/99 and shall apply to assessment rolls prepared on the basis of taxable status dates occurring on or after 9/7/99.

+- Section Amended: \$308(3)

-Description: Renumbers subdivision (3), which was added by Chapter 362 of the Laws of 1998, to subdivision (4)
+- Description: Renumbers subdivision (3), which was added by Chapter 362 of the Laws of 1998, to subdivision (4)

+- Effective Date: 4/6/99

-Section Repealed: §309(8) & (9)
+- Section Repealed: \$309(8) & (9)

-Description: Repeals the two subdivisions
+- Description: Repeals the two subdivisions

+- Effective Date: 7/20/99

+- Section Amended: \$309(10)

-Description: Renumbers subdivision (10) to subdivision (8)
+- Description: Renumbers subdivision (10) to subdivision (8)

+- Effective Date: 7/20/99

-Section Amended §310(1)
+- Section Amended §310(1)

-Description: Adds language to the agricultural district disclosure statement to notify a prospective buyer of land within an agricultural district that under certain circumstances, the availability of water and sewer services may be limited.
+- Description: Adds language to the agricultural district disclosure statement to notify a prospective buyer of land within an agricultural district that under certain circumstances, the availability of water and sewer services may be limited.

-Section Amended: §305(1)(d)(v) and §306(2)(b)(iii)
+Section Amended: \$305(1)(d)(v) and \$306(2)(b)(iii)

-Description: Revises reporting requirement of assessors to the State uses.

-Board of Real Property Services when land receiving an agricultural assessment is converted to non-agricultural practice conducted under the Agricultural Environmental Management (AEM) Program when making a sound agricultural practice determination.
+Description: Revises reporting requirement of assessors to the State Board of Real Property Services when land receiving an agricultural assessment is converted to non-agricultural uses.